Buenos Aires Argentina Guide

 See some remarkable gaucho horse riding skills

-For many people, the most interesting event at the Feria de Mataderos is the Carerra de Sortija - the “Race of the Ring”.
+For many people, the most interesting event at the Feria de Mataderos is the Carrera de Sortija – the “Race of the Ring”.
 This usually starts at about 3.30pm along a stretch of the road Av.
 Lisandro de la Torre, and it is where gauchos race their horses at breakneck speeds towards a small ring hung onto a raised metal frame overhead.
-Here’s a video where you can just about appreciate the speed involved:
+The gauchos stand up in their stirrups as they race, and try to spear the ring, which is no larger than a normal piece of jewelry, with a small pointy stick.
+Everytime a gaucho is successful in spearing the ring, the crowds go wild, and the gaucho is extremely happy to milk the applause for all it’s worth as he trots back on their horse through the crowd holding the ring above his head.

 Mataderos Fair Information & Guides

 So grab your camera, friends, hostel-mates, significant others, children, or parents, and head out to the Feria de Mataderos to experience provincial Argentine culture and relaxation; this is an activity for everyone, of any age and personality.
-Enjoy the colorful music and dance, try some of the foods, take some great photos, marvel at the gaucho horsemanship, and don’t forget to get a unique souvenir to take home as a memory.
+Enjoy the colorful music and dance, try some of the foods, take some great photos, marvel at the gaucho horsemanship, and don’t forget to get a souvenir to take home as a memory.

-Congratulations, Alan, on the great article on Mataderos, very complete.
+1. Congratulations, Alan, on the great article on Mataderos, very complete.
 For sure it is my favorite Sunday outing in Buenos Aires (but then I’m partial to horses and gauchos!)

 Your post captures the fun and flavor of a real Argentinian fair.